 Office Hours: Wednesday 2:45-4:30 p.m., and by appointment

 Daniel K. Gardner, Dwight W. Morrow Professor of History, specializes in the intellectual and cultural history of pre-modern China and China’s environment today.
 He received his A.B. from Princeton University and his Ph.D. from Harvard University.

-His most recent books are Confucianism: A Very Short Introduction (Oxford University Press, 2014), The Four Books: The Basic Teachings of the Later Confucian Tradition (Hackett Publishing, 2007), and Zhu Xi's Reading of the Analects: Canon, Commentary, and the Confucian Tradition (Columbia University Press, 2003.
-He is currently writing a book on environmental pollution in China in the 21st century, to be published by Oxford.
+Among his recent books are Confucianism: A Very Short Introduction (Oxford University Press, 2014), The Four Books: The Basic Teachings of the Later Confucian Tradition (Hackett Publishing, 2007), and Zhu Xi's Reading of the Analects: Canon, Commentary, and the Confucian Tradition (Columbia University Press, 2003).